sindresorhus/sindresorhus.github.com/source/content/apps/today.md

 #### How can I open meeting links (Google Meet, Zoom, Microsoft Teams, etc.) in a specific browser?

-Check out my free [Velja app](https://sindresorhus.com/velja).
+Check out my [Velja app](https://sindresorhus.com/velja).
 It has built-in support for this without any setup.
 It can even open links to Zoom and Microsoft Teams directly in their desktop app.

 #### I have Fantastical set as my default calendar app but Today still opens Calendar